Self-Destructive Adverse Childhood Experiences

 Everyday Adverse Childhood Experiences (ACE)

 For me, my mom was very controlling.
-Don’t get me wrong, she was a great mom, yet I bristled against her control and my strategy to ease the control was to act out… to rebel when ever I felt over-supervised.
+Don’t get me wrong, she was a great mom, yet I bristled against her control, and my strategy to rebel against her power was to act out… to punish her whenever I felt over-supervised.
 Rebelling against authority didn’t serve me well in adulthood.
 When teachers, professors, and bosses attempted to control, me… I’d act out.
 I’d try to punish them for being responsible.

 The first step in my 12 step program began when my business coach dug into that behavior.
 When he had me realize the source of this coping mechanism and the irrationality of my auto-response.

 Today, when I start getting that feeling…. when I feel the un-comfort, when I think someone is controlling me, I often (not always) catch myself and take a breath.
 My self-talk sounds something like this, “This control feeling is irrational.
 What the other party is doing is warranted so, chill out.
 Breathe… relax.
 You’re not under attack.
 Everything is okay.”

 Often in coaching, I deal with the childhood developed coping mechanisms of my clients and it’s rewarding when we have a break-through.

 And yet sometimes I run into: